nicrausaz/portfolio/content/home/technologies.md

 weight = 50  # Order that this section will appear.

 title = "Technologies"
-subtitle = "J'utilise principalement ces technologies dans mes développements Web"
+subtitle = "J'ai mis en pratique les technologies suivantes dans des projets personnels, scolaires ou professionnels."

 #
 # Add/remove as many `[[feature]]` blocks below as you like.